 North American Stainless (sponsoring up to 2 awards)

 Topics of Interest:

 Develop a monitor for active factory signals – a system that can run on all 40,000+ tags all of the time.
 This will be based on a neural network/relationship matrix that will detect some deviations.
-Active Factory SQL currently has built in signal health values used to monitor.
-This will be detection of abnormal signals - both standalone detection, and relational limits with multiple tags.
+Active Factory SQL currently has built-in signal health values used to monitor.
+This will be the detection of abnormal signals - both standalone detection, and relational limits with multiple tags.

 Example 1: thermocouple which normally reads 2050F on normal run conditions, reads 2250F constantly – flag for bad Input condition.
 In this case, AFSQL is getting valid data, but data is incorrect.

 Example 2:Compare multiple pyrometer signals on a process line – for process speed feedback limits, downstream pyros should be within a calculated range.
 Alarm when out of range.

 Develop generalized logic to detect issues with closed-loop systems.
 This will involve looking at basic PID input/output conditions, determining normal boundaries, setting limits, and detecting problems.

 This should be a general algorithm to be applied to any control signals available; specifically speeds, tensions, combustion parameters, and water treatment.

 Example 1: Zone x of furnace has Temperature SP 2210F, Temp_fdbk 1975F, Gas_valve_pos = 95%.
 Alarm for IVP max without reaching SP.

 Example 2: Load cell feedback shows oscillation during steady-state conditions of process line (speeds, temperatures, etc).
 Create an alarm for a bad sensor/process parameter.